haraka/Haraka/README.md

 However this may not be to your taste.
 Also bear in mind that each plugin often has configuration of its own.
 Look at the code, and if it's not obvious just email me at helpme@gmail.com and I'll give you some assistance.

+### Performance

+Haraka is fast, due to the nature of using the v8 Javascript engine, and it is scalable due to using async I/O everywhere.
+On my local system I have managed to scale it up to 5000 emails per second (with minimal plugins).

+I welcome other performance evaluations.

+### License and Author

+Haraka is MIT licensed - see the LICENSE file for details.

+Haraka is a project started by Matt Sergeant, a 10 year veteran of the email and anti-spam world.
+Previous projects have been the project leader for SpamAssassin and a hacker on Qpsmtpd, a perl based mail server which is quite similar to Haraka (but not as fast due to perl being slower than Javascript).

 [1]: http://nodejs.org/